braden-y/task_tracker/README.md

 Bash script to track simple tasks.
 Allows multiple users, and custom tasks.
 Tracks tasks on 4 time intervals.
 Daily, Weekly, Monthly, and Bi_Annually.

+automatically updates available tasks by calculating the time since the task was previously completed.

 I installed it on my kid's desktop for them to track thier chores.
 It's been a great use case.

 # Requirements